hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

    Copy All Layers to Selected
       Copy all layers to the selected Grease Pencil object.

-.. _bpy.ops.gpencil.layer_isolate:
+.. .. _bpy.ops.gpencil.layer_isolate:

+..
 Visibility (screen icon)
+..
 Toggle whether the active layer is the only one that can be edited and is visible.

+..
 Isolate Lock (padlock icon)
+..
 Toggle whether the active layer is the only one that can be edited.

 ----

-Below the layers list there are additional common settings:
+Below the layers list there are additional settings:

-.. _bpy.types.GPencilLayer.blend_mode:
+.. _bpy.types.GreasePencilLayer.blend_mode:

-Blend
+Blend Mode
    The layer blending operation to perform.
 See :term:`Color Blend Modes`.

-.. _bpy.types.GPencilLayer.opacity:
+.. _bpy.types.GreasePencilLayer.opacity:

 Opacity
    Used to set the opacity of the layer.

-.. _bpy.types.GPencilLayer.use_lights:
+.. _bpy.types.GreasePencilLayer.use_lights:

-Use Lights
+Lights
    When enabled, the layer is affected by lights.